appetrosyan/appetrosyan.github.io/blog/rants/emacs-lisp.md

 This is a blog post dedicated to the configuration language of my favourite editor: Emacs.

-It is true that Emacs owes its flexibility and configurability to this wonderful and awful language.
+It is true that Emacs owes its flexibility and very configurable nature  to this wonderful and awful language.
 It is both its greatest strength and weakness.
 It is simply the brick wall that is responsible for the learning curve.

 It is also the major source of the reasons why Emacs can't be made either asynchronous or multi-threaded.
 Or at least, not in the usual sense.

 So why keep it around?
 Why was I one of the few people that was defending Elisp as the configuration language despite Emacs GUILE making a compelling case that it would indeed be better.
 Why am I writing this blog post?

 ::: info
-Shoutout to Bhagat Singh who prompted me to answer this question.
+Shout-out to Bhagat Singh who prompted me to answer this question.
 :::

 # Overview